chetrajpandey/explainFDVgg16/README.md

 (ii) --epochs: number of epochs; default=50<br /> (iii) --batch_size: default=64<br />
+(iv) --lr: initial learning rate selection; default=0.0001<br />
+##### The three arguments below are used for learning rate scheduler and are optional for the code.
+The code uses manual lr scheduling which halves the learning rate every 5 epochs.
+To use the lr_scheduler uncomment the line:210 and 300, while commenting line: 226 to 228 in train.py
-(iv) --lr: initial learning rate selection; default=0.0001<br /> (v) --weight_decay: regularization parameter used by the loss function; default=0.01<br /> (vi) --patience: lr scheduler parameter used to reduce learning rate at specified value which indicates the fold tolerance; default=4<br />
+(v) --weight_decay: regularization parameter used by the loss function; default=0.01<br /> (vi) --patience: lr scheduler parameter used to reduce learning rate at specified value which indicates the fold tolerance; default=4<br />
 (vii) --factor: lr scheduler parameter determining the quantitiy by which the learning rate is to be reduced; default=0.03<br />